nandinisankarabukta-git/checkout-flow-optimization/README.md

 *See [`docs/commands.rst`](docs/commands.rst) for detailed command explanations.*

-### 5) Statistical Analysis and Experiment Evaluation
+### 5) Statistical Analysis and Results

-A statistical comparison was performed between the control and treatment variants using a **two-proportion z-test**.
+Once the data was prepared, the project compared how the control and treatment groups performed.

 | Metric | Control | Treatment | Change | p-value | Significance |
 |--------|----------|-----------|---------|----------|---------------|